immcantation/alakazam/docs/topics/combineIgphyml.md

 Value
 -------------------

-A dataframe containing HLP model parameter estimates for all igphyml objects.
+A data.frame containing HLP model parameter estimates for all igphyml objects.
 Only parameters shared among all objects will be returned.